Last updated on March 27th, 2021

 Good day and thank you for your question.

 CIC assesses inadmissibility on a case by case basis.

 In cases of a foreign expungement, a criminal equivalency is usually done to establish whether the foreign country’s legal system is based on similar foundations and values as Canada’s and to look at the circumstances under which the expungement was granted and if it can be accepted as mitigating circumstances in Canada.

 An expungement in the State of California is not automatically an equivalent to a record suspension (formerly called “pardon”) in Canada.
 Getting a foreign pardon or expungement, is not an automatic equivalency to Canada’s system nor is it a “green light” to enter Canada.
 A proper assessment needs to take place.
 I hope that this answers your question and please do not hesitate to communicate with us should you have further questions.

 It is also important that people understand the distinction between “sealed records” and “expungements.”
-While Citizenship and Immigration Canada generally deems expungements to not be a conviction, the sealing of an arrest record does not resolve an inadmissibility.
+While IRCC generally deems expungements to not be a conviction, the sealing of an arrest record does not resolve an inadmissibility.

 IRCC’s Enforcement Manual 2 provides that a conviction does not exist if the person is granted a pardon in a foreign jurisdiction and the pardon is recognized as equivalent to a Canadian pardon.